1471juan/data-science-projects/crime_clarification_analysis/README.md

 The F1 score is defined as F1score=2*(Precision*Recall)/(Precision+Recall)

-We have an average F1 score of 75%, which indicates a balance between minimizing false positives(Precision) and minimizing false negatives(recall).
+The model has an average F1 score of 75%, which indicates a balance between minimizing false positives(Precision) and minimizing false negatives(recall).
 This can be infered from the formula above.

 # Marginal effects